Flying with multiple children – the rules explained & how to actually do it!

 Getting through the flight

 So with seating sorted according to aviation rules and your favourite seating strategies in play, you’ve gotten to the plane.
-Now how do you survive in-flight?
+Now how do you survive in-flight with more than one child?

 Don’t be afraid to ask the flight crew for help.
 Even if there are two grown-ups travelling together, most airline staff do understand the needs of family travellers, be it help while going to the toilet or clearing trays for you.
 A little politeness will get you a long way.